 RESULTS

-Observed mean summer Calanus densities were highly variable over the study period, ranging from near 0 to over 80 mg/m3 (figure 2).
+Observed mean summer Calanus densities were highly variable over the study period, ranging from near 0 to over 80 mg/m3 (Figure 2).
 Adult biomass densities were comparable in spring and summer, whereas juvenile biomass densities were much greater in summer.
-On average, mean spring and summer sea surface temperatures increased slightly from 1996 to 2016 though there was a cold period from 2006 to 2012 (figure 2).
+On average, mean spring and summer sea surface temperatures increased slightly from 1996 to 2016 though there was a cold period from 2006 to 2012 (Figure 2).
 Spring sea surface temperatures ranged between approximately -3.3 and 2.1°C. Summer sea surface temperatures ranged between approximately 5.6 and 9.8 °C.

-Our model generated per capita and population-level physiological rates consistent with our application of the MTE (figure 3).
+Our model generated per capita and population-level physiological rates consistent with our application of the MTE (Figure 3).
 Per capita rates follow an exponential increase with temperature, whereas population-level rates are hump shaped except for the resource turnover rate (H).
-This is because at colder temperatures per capita physiological rates are at their lowest, while Calanus spp. densities are at their highest (figure 4), combining to generate moderately low total physiological rates at the Calanus spp. population level.
+This is because at colder temperatures per capita physiological rates are at their lowest, while Calanus spp. densities are at their highest (Figure 4), combining to generate moderately low total physiological rates at the Calanus spp. population level.
 Conversely, at high temperatures per capita physiological rates are at their highest, while Calanus spp. densities are at their lowest, also combining to generate low population level physiological rates.
 It follows that moderate temperatures optimized the combination of per capita Calanus spp. physiological rates and Calanus spp. population density to generate the highest total Calanus spp. population physiological rates.

-Our model was able to predict Calanus spp. biomass densities on the order of those observed in the field (figure 5).
+Our model was able to predict Calanus spp. biomass densities on the order of those observed in the field (Figure 5).
 Model fit minimized the average sum of squared residuals between observed and predicted biomass densities among years with a resource turnover rate δ of 0.01 day-1 and optimal forager size mopt of 96 µg.
-Our model predicts net production to be maximized with a value of 10.19 µg/day at 5.6 °C (figure 6), well below the observed mean maximum summer temperature between 1992 and 2018 of 9.8 °C. The population birth rate was maximized at 0.64 at a slightly higher temperature of 7.07 °C. Population extirpation occurred at temperatures slightly below 15 °C with the above model parameters.
-However, decreasing the size at maturity mmat, resulted in an increase in the biomass density at this temperature and allowed the population to persist at even warmer temperatures (figure 7, figure 8 A).
-When varying the size at maturity at the lowest extinction temperature (14.8 °C) to assess how changes in size at maturity might affect a persisting population’s size structure, the adult to juvenile biomass density ratio decreased as size at maturity increased (figure 8 B), reaching a ratio of 0.15 at a size at maturity of 265 µg.
+Our model predicts net production to be maximized with a value of 10.19 µg/day at 5.6 °C (Figure 6), well below the observed mean maximum summer temperature between 1992 and 2018 of 9.8 °C. The population birth rate was maximized at 0.64 at a slightly higher temperature of 7.07 °C. Population extirpation occurred at temperatures slightly below 15 °C with the above model parameters.
+However, decreasing the size at maturity mmat, resulted in an increase in the biomass density at this temperature and allowed the population to persist at even warmer temperatures (Figure 7, Figure 8 A).
+When varying the size at maturity at the lowest extinction temperature (14.8 °C) to assess how changes in size at maturity might affect a persisting population’s size structure, the adult to juvenile biomass density ratio decreased as size at maturity increased (Figure 8 B), reaching a ratio of 0.15 at a size at maturity of 265 µg.
 The adult to juvenile biomass density ratio at the size at maturity threshold (62 µg) where further decreases in the size at maturity did not result in additional biomass increases was 0.24.
 Thus, from the initial size at maturity of 265 µg to the size at maturity threshold, the adult to juvenile ratio increased by 0.09.

 DISCUSSION